mindsdb/flat-ai/README.md

 # works with ollama, openi, together, groq ...
 llm = FlatAI(api_key='', base_url='http://localhost:11434/v1', model='llama3')
 ```

-## Let's get started

-If you want to play straight with a notebook.
-Best and fastest way, is to get your teeth to it:
+If you want to play straight with a notebook:

 [Tutorial Jupyter Notebook](https://colab.research.google.com/drive/1dK5bzsFy1BtwhQgw9cFmRtqrcJyNeSi4?usp=sharing)

-# AI-Agents and Workflows
+# Frameworkless AI-Agents and Workflows

  *"Agents can handle sophisticated tasks, but their implementation is often straightforward.
 They are typically just LLMs using tools based on environmental feedback in a loop."* -- Anthropic AI prophet